Suzanne Orr: Personal life

-Orr is a qualified Urban Planner and is passionate about making cities the best they can be for the people that live in them, while at the same time minimising the impact urban lifestyles have on the environment.
+Orr is a qualified Urban Planner.
+She has expressed interest about improving urban environments for residents, while at the same time minimising the environmental impact of urban lifestyle.

-Orr is member of the LGBTIQ community, and was a passionate advocate for marriage equality during the 2017 same-sex marriage plebiscite and is Patron of Yes!Fest.
+Orr is member of the LGBT+ community, and was an advocate for same-sex marriage during the 2017 same-sex marriage plebiscite.

-She has admitted to smoking cannabis in her youth.
+Orr has said that she smoked cannabis in her youth.